Jaguar X-Type

-The Jaguar X-Type (Note: internally designated X400) is a compact executive car which was manufactured and marketed by Jaguar Cars from 2001 to 2009 for a single generation.
-It has two body styles: A four-door saloon car (Note: Also known as a sedan.) and a five-door estate car, (Note: Also known as a station wagon.) becoming the first estate car produced by Jaguar.
-The X-Type has a front-mounted engine and either front-wheel drive or all-wheel drive, and was Jaguar's first car with front-wheel drive.
+The Jaguar X-Type is a compact executive car that was manufactured and marketed by Jaguar Cars from 2001 to 2009 for a single generation.
+Internally designated "X400", the X-Type was produced in four-door saloon car and five-door estate car body styles. becoming Jaguar's first estate car to enter series production.
+The X-Type has a front-mounted engine and either front-wheel drive or all-wheel drive, and was Jaguar's first front-wheel drive car.
 It was also the first Jaguar with a diesel engine or a four-cylinder engine.
 The X-Type is considered a large family car by EuroNCAP and a compact car by the United States Environmental Protection Agency.

 The X-Type was developed during the period when Jaguar was owned by Ford as a division of its Premier Automotive Group (PAG) (1999–2010) — and marked Jaguar's entry into the critical compact executive segment.
 The programme aimed to double the marque's worldwide sales — requiring expansion of engineering resources, factory capacity, marketing capability, sales support and service.
 At launch, Autocar called the X-Type "the most important Jaguar ever".

 With annual projections of 100,000 sales, the X-Type recorded a production of 350,000 over its eight-year manufacturing run.

 Overview

 The X-Type, codenamed X400, launched in 2001 to compete in the compact executive class dominated by the rear-wheel drive BMW 3 Series and Mercedes-Benz C-Class, despite Ford/Jaguar having no directly competitive platform.
 Instead, the X-type used a modified version of the front-drive Ford CD132 platform shared with the contemporary Ford Mondeo — with the addition of all-wheel drive (marketed as Jaguar Traction or Jaguar Traction 4) and handling and steering engineered to minimise front-wheel drive torque-steer.

 Initially, the X-Type was available only with all wheel drive, using a centre differential and a compact, maintenance-free viscous coupling with a default split of 60 per cent torque to the rear wheels, 40 per cent to the front wheels.
 Under loss of traction front or rear, the coupling could vary the front/rear torque split and could fully transfer torque to either front or rear wheels to ensure grip.
 For the 2004 model year, the viscous coupling was permanently deleted, removing this mechanical limited-slip function.
 If equipped, the electronic Dynamic Stability Control System could still reduce individual wheel spin via braking and/or decreasing engine torque.
-Despite the X-Type's importance to Jaguar and Ford's Premier Automotive Group, extensive engineering development, a different wheelbase and track, body styling and significant testing the X-Type was often described as just a "reshelled Ford Mondeo".